 With so many incredible luxury locations in Costa Smeralda, it can be difficult to choose which one to stay at!
 Also, for those of you out there who don’t want to smash your piggy banks to bits, it’s also important to let you guys know about my favorite budget-friendly locations on the Emerald Coast.

-A Budget Friendly Place To Stay in Costa Smeralda – Holiday Villa in Porto Rotondo
+Budget Friendly – Holiday Villa in Porto Rotondo

 For around $200 a night, you can stay in the ever-popular, ever-luxurious Porto Cervo.
 This five-star resort, complete with its own private beach, is worth every penny.
 You can soak up panoramic views of the bay, take a dip in the outdoor pool, or walk along the white, sandy shore of their private beach.
 With meals included in the room’s price, you really can’t call this hotel a splurge, even though it’s a five-star resort!
-Expect your rooms to be immaculately clean, and the faculties to all be state-of-the-art.
-You can book it on Booking.com here.
+Expect your rooms to be immaculately clean, You can book it on Booking.com here.

 Life’s a beach, or so they say.
-If your soul is calling for a beach trip, there is no better place to be than on Costa Smeralda.
+If your soul is calling for a beach trip, there is no better place to be.
 Even if you’re a history buff seeking archeological wonders, or a wine lover hunting down the most divine glass of wine, Costa Smeralda is ready to make your dreams come true.

-I hope you enjoyed sorting through my choices of all the best things to do and see in Costa Smeralda, complete with the best beaches!
+I hope you enjoyed my Costa Smeralda guide!
 If you think I missed anything, don’t hesitate to let me know in the comments below.

 Further readings about Sardinia